Topological classification of generic real meromorphic functions: Gardens and parks

 \subsection{Orientable gardens}

-A \emph{semi-garden} $S\mathcal{G}$ is a compact {connected} oriented Riemann surface $P$ with {or without} boundary together with a collection of \textit{chords}, i.e., non-selfinteresecting curves connecting points on the boundary of $P$ and \textit{simple contours}, i.e., closed non-selfintersecting curves embedded in $P$.
-(Connected components of the boundary of $P$, the chords and the contours of $S\mathcal{G}$ may intersect transversely, but can not be tangent to each other.)
+A \emph{semi-garden} $S\mathcal{G}$ is an structure composed by an oriented surface, chords, simple contours, faces, edges, a colouration of faces, lengths of edges and a cyclic order of the vertices.
+Now we describe each one of such ingredients.
+First a compact {connected} oriented differentiable surface $P$ with {or without} boundary together with a collection of \textit{chords}, i.e., non-selfintersecting curves connecting points on the boundary of $P$ and \textit{simple contours}, i.e., closed non-selfintersecting curves embedded in $P$.
+Connected components of the boundary of $P$, the chords and the contours of $S\mathcal{G}$ may intersect transversely, but can not be tangent to each other.
 The set of chords and simple contours splits $P$ into simply-connected domains called \emph{faces}.
 Intersection points of chords and contours together with the endpoints of chords are called \textit{vertices}.
 Vertices split the boundary of each face into curve segments or closed curves called \emph{edges}.
 One additionally requires that the end points of chords are pairwise distinct and that any vertex which is an intersection point of chords and/or contours lies in the closure of exactly four edges.

 A semi-garden $S\mathcal{G}$ is additionally equipped with

 (i) black and white colouring of the faces such that every two neighbouring faces have different colours;

 (ii) positive integers (\textquotedblleft lengths") assigned to its edges;